 In 2012, Austen's film, The Gorgon's Dream, was premiered at the Edinburgh International Film Festival and his work was selected for the curated film programme at Art Basel Miami Beach 2013.
 In 2014, Austen curated the group touring exhibition The Nakeds.
 For the 2016 edition of Art Basel Miami Beach Ingleby Gallery presented a dedicated exhibition of work by David Austen including significant new bodies of work including Silence Beach; The light that fell upon us burned, night flowers and Nakeds.

-David Austen will have a solo exhibition at Dundee Contemporary Arts in 2019.
+David Austen will have a solo exhibition at Dundee Contemporary Arts in 2019, opening on March 23.